comaps/website/content/support/are-there-any-travel-guides-in-comaps/index.md

   order: 120
 ---

 Currently, there’s no travel guide functionality in CoMaps, but you can import any rich KML/KMZ/GPX file that can provide you with tracks.
 We’re thinking about implementing a more convenient way to discover and use travel guides.
+Our community suggest us to add Wikivoyage, you can follow advancement [here](https://codeberg.org/comaps/comaps/issues/90)